 The United States was the only power to use airships during World War II, and the airships played a small but important role.
 The Navy used them for minesweeping, search and rescue, photographic reconnaissance, scouting, escorting convoys, and anti-submarine patrols.
 Airships accompanied many oceangoing ships, both military and civilian.
 Of the 89,000 ships escorted by airships during the war, not one was lost to enemy action.
 The Navy airships patrolled an area of over three million square miles (7.8 million square kilometers) over the Atlantic and Pacific oceans and the Mediterranean Sea during the war.
 They could look down on the ocean surface and spot a rising submarine and radio its position to the convoy's surface ships.
 The Navy's blimps initially operated from bases on the east and west coasts of the United States, the Gulf of Mexico, the Caribbean, and as far south as Brazil.
 Later in the war, they also operated from bases at Cuers, France, and Pisa, Italy.
 In 1944, six K-ships flew across the Atlantic Ocean to Morocco, where they established a low-altitude antisubmarine barrier across the Strait of Gibraltar.
 Only one airship was lost to enemy action.
 A surfaced German Uboat shot down the airship K-74 during a battle, but the K74 damaged the German submarine so badly that it could not submerge and was sunk by British bombers in the North Sea while it was en route to Germany for repairs.

 ANTI SUBMARINE PATROLS WERE THE BEST ECONOMIC SOLUTION TO THE U BOAT THREAT IN WW2 AND THEY ARE BY FAR THE BEST ANSWER TO THE NEW NARCO SUB THREAT AT PRESENT.
-HELICOPTERS DON'T HAVE THE ENDURANCE OR RANGE, SURFACE SHIPS CAN FIND THEM AND RPV's CAN'T USE DUNKING GEAR TO TRACK A SUBMERGED SUB.
+HELICOPTERS DON'T HAVE THE ENDURANCE OR RANGE, SURFACE SHIPS ARE TOO EXPENSIVE TO BUY AND RPV's CAN'T USE DUNKING GEAR TO TRACK A SUBMERGED SUB.
 ALL THREE ALTERNATIVE SOLUTIONS ARE MORE EXPENSIVE TO OPERATE THAN A BLIMP AND FAR LESS EFFECTIVE.